City · Jordan · Middle East Africa

 Best Time to Visit

-Amman is best visited during the shoulder seasons of spring (March to May) and autumn (September to November).
-During these times, the weather is mild and comfortable, making it ideal for exploring the city's many attractions.
-Spring brings blooming flowers and vibrant greenery, while autumn offers a cooler climate after the summer heat.
-Winter (December to February) is also a good time to visit, as the temperatures are cool and there's less chance of rain.
-Summer (June to August) can be very hot, with temperatures often exceeding 30°C (86°F), which may not be suitable for everyone.
+The best time to visit Amman is during the spring (March to May) and autumn (September to November) when the weather is mild and pleasant, making it ideal for exploring the city.
+Spring offers blooming landscapes, while autumn provides cooler temperatures and fewer tourists.
+Winter (December to February) is also favorable, with fewer crowds and a chance to experience the city's vibrant cultural scene.
+However, summer (June to August) can be extremely hot, with temperatures often exceeding 30°C (86°F), which may deter some travelers.
+It is important to note that the holy month of Ramadan can affect opening hours for some attractions and restaurants, so plan accordingly.

 Weather